About Lemnly

 One person, one stubborn problem.

 Lemnly is built by me — Sebastian Walter — out of Sooties LLC in Wyoming, USA.
 It started as a Sunday-afternoon problem and quietly turned into a product.
 There’s no team yet.
 There’s no funding round.
-There’s just one person who got tired of forgetting Italian words.
+There’s just one person who got tired of forgetting Spanish words.

 The premise